 Why Pippali

-It naturally enkindles digestion, digests, destroys, and removes toxins, benefits liver function, and cleans the blood.
+It naturally enkindles digestion, destroys and removes toxins, benefits liver function, and cleans the blood.
 It is a purgative that helps move solid wastes and scraps and reduces fat tissue.
-It alleviates skin disorders and hiccups, reduces fevers, supports the respiratory and nervous system, soothes coughs and colds, and builds reproductive tissues.
-It can help weight loss by increasing metabolism, alleviating toothaches and inflammation, and increasing appetite.
-It has carminative actions removing gas and indigestion and is categorized as a dipana encouraging assimilation of other herbs.
+It alleviates skin disorders and hiccups, reduces fevers, supports the respiratory and nervous systems, soothes coughs and colds, and promotes the development of reproductive tissues.
+It can aid in weight loss by increasing metabolism, alleviating toothaches and inflammation, and suppressing appetite.
+It has carminative actions, removing gas and indigestion, and is categorized as a dipana, which encourages the assimilation of other herbs.

 Energetics: